Credit Memo vs Invoice: A Complete Comparison Guide

 Therefore, an invoice is mandatory to produce for every business transaction.

-When to Issue Invoices
+When to issue invoices

 A contractor needs to create and send invoices at several instances during the time of the contract.
 This highly depends on the contract and the prior agreement between you and your client.